 Now that we are in the living room... shall we have a look around!

 The living room is one gigantic room with two separate seating arrangements on either side of an entry space that leads directly outdoors.

 I just love the casual elegance happening in here.

+I am completely smitten with this space.
 It has the feel of an old world European Manse.